back280/IO-SoSe-2015-flip-board/README.md

 ###The cloaking device
 ![](images/2015_09_28_BIlder_Github_1920x1080.png)

 The cloaking devices is an optical trick.
 When looking through a group of magnifying glasses, objects placed between them, will partly disappear.
-When the viewer approaches to the device the magnifying glasses stop on the same height.[Link cloaking device](http://www.rochester.edu/newscenter/watch-rochester-cloak-uses-ordinary-lenses-to-hide-objects-across-continuous-range-of-angles-70592/ )
+When the viewer approaches to the device the magnifying glasses stop on the same height.
+[Link cloaking device](http://www.rochester.edu/newscenter/watch-rochester-cloak-uses-ordinary-lenses-to-hide-objects-across-continuous-range-of-angles-70592/ )

 ###The painter plate
 ![](images/2015_09_28_BIlder_Github_1920x10802.png)